 Of course, there are other similar error messages that you might see we’ve just focused on the most common ones.
 There are two main reasons for getting such as “550 permanent failure for one or more recipients” message – the issue may be in the sender or recipient server.

 If you’ll see a message similar to any of these, you must contact the recipient by other means (telephone, Facebook or any other form of contact) asking the recipient to contact the email server’s hosting company or the network administrator of the company (in the case of corporate emails) to fix the problem.
 Ideally, you should forward the error message to the recipient using a working email address, so he or she can forward to the person in charge of the email server’s configuration.

 Sometimes you may send an email to the wrong email.

 In 80% of cases “550 #5.1.0 address rejected” error is caused by sending mail to the wrong address.
 Pretty typical mistake, that can cause such errors.
-Emails may also be bounced if you are sending an email to non-existing address, or an address that is no longer in use on the recipient server.
+Emails may also be bounced if you are sending an email to a non-existing address, or an address that is no longer in use on the recipient server.

-If the problem is in validity of recipient address – you will get “550 5.1.1: Recipient address rejected“.
+If the problem is in validity of the recipient address – you will get “550 5.1.1: Recipient address rejected“.

-To solve this you just need to check if address you are sending an email is existent and typed correctly.
+To solve this you just need to check if an address you are sending an email is existent and typed correctly.

 Misconfigured MX record on the recipient domain